Guides

 Step 8: Post-Migration Monitoring and Optimization

-Compare analytics data from before and after the migration to track traffic impact and recovery trends.
-Monitor keyword rankings to identify search terms that may need additional optimization.
-Continue tracking Core Web Vitals to detect performance improvements or regressions quickly.
+Compare analytics data from before and after the migration to track traffic and conversion trends.
+Monitor keyword rankings for important pages and continue tracking Core Web Vitals to identify performance improvements or regressions.

 Ongoing Monitoring Tools

-Long-term monitoring requires more than a single launch-day check.
+Long-term monitoring requires more than a single launch-day review.

-Ranking trackers: Spot keyword fluctuations and recovery trends
+• Ranking trackers: Monitor keyword fluctuations and recovery trends.

 Key Takeaways: